Information scrambling and redistribution of quantum correlations through dynamical evolution in spin chains: Dynamical evolution of local quantum correlations in various spin models

-The details of the two particle time dependent Green function $G^{x_1,x_2}_{1,2}(t)$ is discussed in \cite{saikat2}.
-The elements of the one and two qubit RDM for direct evolution of the states can be calculated from Eq.~\ref{state_12_t}.
-The reduced density matrix $j^{th}$ qubit is given as,
+The details of the two-particle time-dependent Green function $G^{x_1,x_2}_{1,2}(t)$ is discussed in \cite{saikat2}.
+The two-particle Green's function is defined in terms of the two-magnon eigenfunctions $\psi_{p_1,p_2} (x_1,x_2)$, and the eigenvalues $\epsilon_2 (p_1,p_2)$, we have,

+The elements of the one and two-qubit reduced density matrix for direct evolution of the states can be calculated from Eq.~\ref{state_12_t}.
+The reduced density matrix for the $j$th qubit is given as,